recast-hep/recast-celery/README.md

-# wflow-celery
+# wflow-backend

-a celery backend that glues calls workflow engines to execute workflows. originally developed for RECAST.
+backend code that glues calls workflow engines to execute workflows. originally developed for RECAST.